1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) tax-exempt organizations or local governments.
-Priority is given to projects in Muscatine, Cedar, Louisa, and Scott counties in Iowa, and Rock Island and Mercer counties in Illinois.
-At least 50% of total project costs must be raised before applying.
+Based on current listing details, eligibility includes: 501(c)(3) organizations or local governments in priority counties of eastern Iowa and western Illinois; at least 50% of costs must be raised locally before applying.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Up to $25,000 (generally capped at 25% of total project costs).
-Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Up to $25,000 or 25% of total project costs Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.